lachldwaws/db_cont_test/README.md

 ## The Server

-The **server** is just a simple abstraction layer and sits in front of the database, exposing CRUD operations and performing input verification on create & update requests before inserting into the database.
+The **server** is just a simple abstraction layer as a  Node.js project.
+It sits in front of the database, exposing CRUD operations and performing input verification on create & update requests before inserting into the database.

 The 4 operatiations are *create* (Adding a new user), *read* (Get a user's information), *update* (Change a user's information), and *delete* (remove a user).